Ruud14/Page-Manipulator/README.md

     - Test a website you're working on.
     - Whatevery you can imagine, be creative :D

 **What I learned:**
 - The process of making extensions.
 - Basics of JavaScript.
 - Chrome storage API.

+The editor I used since the second release is Ace editor.
+Check it out here: https://ace.c9.io/